roryl/lucee-book/sqlrdbms.md

 ###Application.cfc Configuration
-The entire datasource can be configured in your Application.cfc so that your datasource is portable without needing to manually configure in the admin.
-The easiest way to do this is to setup the datasource in the admin in the above example, and then copy the config that the Admin gives you.
+The entire datasource can be configured in an Application.cfc so that the datasource definition is portable without needing to manually configure in the admin.
+The easiest way to do this is to setup the datasource in the admin in the above example, and then copy the config that the Admin provides.

 1. > Setup the datasource as described in the Lucee Admin section
-2. > Edit your datasource that you created, and at the bottom Lucee will tell you the configuration that you can put into your Application.cfc
+2. > Edit the datasource that was created, and at the bottom Lucee will provide the configuration that can put into the Application.cfc

 ![](datasources_4.png)